Cave Tours are not currently happening because of Covid-19.

-Timpanogos Cave is an adventure that everyone from Utah Valley should definitely do at least once in their life.
+Timpanogos Cave National Monument is an adventure that everyone from Utah Valley should definitely do at least once in their life.
 We have visited this cave a few times, even with children as young as 3 years old, and we always have a lot of fun.
-Several pieces of information may help you plan your trip.
+Here are several pieces of information to help you plan your trip.

 Timpanogos Cave is not easily accessible.
 The trail is very steep and strenuous.
-The hike up to the cave is only about a mile and a half, but it is pretty much straight up the mountainside.
-Our oldest, who is an excellent hiker for an almost 6 year-old, made the entire trek, and even carried the heavy backpack much of the way.
+The hike up to the cave is only about 1.5 miles, but it is pretty much straight up the mountainside.
+Our oldest, who is an excellent hiker for a 6 year-old, made the entire trek, and even carried the heavy backpack much of the way.
 He didn’t complain at all.
 Our youngest, who is 3, did about half of the hiking and Dad carried him the rest of the way.
 Make sure that before undertaking this adventure that you have enough stamina to make this climb.
 We recommend 5 and up, unless your kids have hiked quite often before this.

-2) The trail is pretty treacherous.
+The trail is pretty treacherous.
 There is a steep drop-off to one side of the trail and no railing for the majority of the hike.
 A few years ago, a hiker actually died on this trail.
 Little children must not run and should stay to the inside of the trail.
-If you’re one of those people who like the little ones to run free while you talk to your pals about the latest sales at Rue 21, this hike is not for you.
+If you’re one of those people who like the little ones to run free while you talk to your pals, this hike is not for you.
 Parents must be vigilant and aware of little ones– holding hands, at all times.

-7) The temperature in the cave is only 46 degrees (I thought it felt wonderful after that hike).
-We took jackets for the kids, and our 3 year-old was still freezing in the cave.
+The temperature inside the cave is only 46 degrees all year long.
+I thought it felt wonderful after that hot hike.
+We took jackets for the kids and mom, and our 3 year-old was still freezing in the cave.
 Bring appropriate jackets or layers for those in your family who will need it.